Transportation and Safe Streets

 - The 25 mile per hour speed limit on Grove has been extended to Matoaka Avenue.
 All parts of Grove that had 35 mph speed limits have been reduced to 30mph.

-- Westmoreland Avenue by Mary Munford now has a raised and well-marked crosswalk to make it safer for children to cross the street.
+- Westmoreland Avenue by Mary Munford now has a raised and well-marked crosswalk to make it safer for children to cross the street on their way to school.

 Over the past four years, City Council has added pedestrian safety features and new bike lanes all around the city.